Thank you for visiting my personal website! Let me tell you a little bit about myself.

 My name is Steve Streza.
 I love learning and making things, whether it’s software, hardware, computers, wood projects, electronics, or whatever else I get my hands on.

-- I’m a software programmer on the iOS app and web app for Tumblr (but I don’t speak for my employer).
+- I’m a senior iOS engineer at Microsoft (but I don’t speak for and rarely speak about my employer).

 - I write the comic book Envelove with my partner Abby Starling.

 - I make videos on my YouTube channel Strezabyte.

 - I write code for Apple’s platforms using Swift and Objective-C, and web software using React and Ember.